dwhiffing/fury/content/nato/es/navy/sps/body.md

 **SPS Príncipe de Asturias Battle Group**

-The flagship of the Spanish Navy, the light aircraft carrier *Príncipe de Asturias* was the centerpiece of a battle group focused on either sea dominance in the Mediterranean along with other NATO battle groups or the centre of an Anti-Submarine Warfare group in the Eastern Atlantic.
+The flagship of the Spanish Navy, light aircraft carrier *Príncipe de Asturias* is the centerpiece of a battle group focused on either sea dominance in the Mediterranean along with other NATO battle groups or the centre of an Anti-Submarine Warfare group in the Eastern Atlantic.
 At war start she was conducting a tour of the South Atlantic and was at